andreipfeiffer/css-in-js/README.md

 - **Styles cannot be co-located with components**
   This can be frustrating when authoring many small components, but it's not a deal breaker.
 For large components/containers/pages/screens this isn't an actual issue, because you probably prefer to extract the styles in a separate file.

+- **Styling pseudos and media queries requires duplication**
+  Another frustrating fact at some point is the need to duplicate your class name when defining __pseudo classes and elements__, or __media queries__.
+You can overcome these limitations using a CSS preprocessor like __SASS, LESS or Stylus__, which all support the `&` parent selector, enabling __contextual styling__.

 - **Styles usage is disconnected from their definition**
   You get no IntelliSense with CSS Modules, of what styles/classes are defined in the `.module.css` files, making **copy-paste** a required tool, lowering the DX.
-It also makes refactoring very cumbersome, because of the lack of safety.
+It also makes __refactoring very cumbersome__, because of the lack of safety.

 - **Styles cannot access design tokens**
   Any design tokens, defined in JS/TS cannot be directly used in CSS.
 There are 2 workarouns for this issue, neither of them being elegant: